-Please feel free to use either Java or Python for the programming assignments and projects in this course.
+Please feel free to use either Python or Java for the programming assignments and projects in this course.
 Alternatively, you can use R, but please be aware that R is a statistical computing language that has not been developed with these use-cases in mind.